sveawebpay/php-integration/README.md

 ...
 ```

-See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.CreateOrderBuilder.html" target="_blank">CreateOrderBuilder</a> class for methods used to build the order object and select the payment method type to use.

-Another complete, runnable example of an invoice order can be found in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/invoiceorder/" target="_blank">example/invoiceorder</a> folder.
+An example of an invoice order can be found in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/invoiceorder/" target="_blank">example/invoiceorder</a> folder.

 ### 4.2 Svea Payment plan payment  <a name="i4-2"></a>
 Select ->usePaymentPlanPayment() to perform an invoice payment.

 The Payment plan payment method is restricted to individual customers and can not be used by legal entities, i.e. companies or organisations.

 First use WebPay::getPaymentPlanParams() to get the various campaigns.
-Then chose a campaign to pass as parameter to the usePaymentPlanPayment() method.
+Then choose a campaign to pass as parameter to the usePaymentPlanPayment() method.

 ```php
 <?php